Everything, Everything (film)

-Everything, Everything is a 2017 American romantic drama film directed by Stella Meghie and written by J. Mills Goodloe, based on Nicola Yoon's 2015 novel of the same name.
-The film was produced by Elysa Dutton and Leslie Morgenstein and stars Amandla Stenberg and Nick Robinson and follows a young woman named Maddy Whittier (Stenberg) who has a serious medical condition that prevents her from leaving her home, and her neighbor, Olly Bright (Robinson), who wants to help her experience life and they begin falling in love.
+Everything, Everything is a 2017 American romantic drama film directed by Stella Meghie and written by J. Mills Goodloe, based on Nicola Yoon's 2015 novel.
+The film was produced by Elysa Dutton and Leslie Morgenstein and stars Amandla Stenberg and Nick Robinson and follows a young woman named Maddy Whittier (Stenberg) who has a serious medical condition that prevents her from leaving her home, and her neighbor, Olly Bright (Nick Robinson), who wants to help her experience life and they begin falling in love.

 Principal photography began on September 6, 2016, in Vancouver, British Columbia, and wrapped up the next month on October 7, 2016.

 The film was released on May 19, 2017, by Warner Bros.
 Pictures.
 It received mixed reviews from critics, with praise directed at the two lead performances, but with heavy criticism aimed at the screenplay; nevertheless, it was a commercial success, grossing $61 million worldwide on a production budget of $10 million.

 Plot

 In suburban Los Angeles, 18-year-old Maddy Whittier is being treated for the immune disorder SCID by her mother, Pauline.
 Her nurse, Carla, has helped take care of Maddy for 15 years.
 Pauline constantly monitors her daughter's health status and provides daily medication.
 Only she, Carla, and Carla's daughter, Rosa, are allowed in the home.
-Maddy isn't allowed to leave the house or interact with anyone or anything that hasn't been "sanitized."
+Maddy is not allowed to leave the house or interact with anyone or anything that has not been "sanitized."
 She yearns to see the world, especially the ocean.

 One day, a new family moves next door, and their son, who is Maddy's age, catches her eye.
 Later that night, while she and Pauline are watching a movie, the boy and his sister appear on their doorstep, offering a bundt cake.
 Pauline politely rejects it, and as she is closing the door, the boy asks where her daughter is.
-She lies, telling him Maddy isn't home.
+She lies, telling him Maddy is not home.
 As Pauline sees Maddy's desire to get to know the boy, she tries to block off all opportunities for her to contact him.
-It's also revealed that his father is violent and their relationship is strained.
+It is also revealed that his father is violent and their relationship is strained.

-Later, the boy writes his email address on his window for Maddy and soon they begin communicating through email.
+Later, the boy writes his phone number on his window for Maddy and soon they begin communicating through text messages.
 He introduces himself as Olly, and they email for a while, getting to know each other and eventually growing very fond of each other.
-Knowing her mother wouldn't approve, Maddy convinces Carla to secretly let Olly visit her inside the house, though Carla makes them promise to stay on different sides of the room from each other.
+Knowing her mother would disapprove, Maddy convinces Carla to secretly let Olly visit her inside the house, though Carla makes them promise to stay on different sides of the room from each other.
 She later invites Olly over on the Fourth of July, as her mother is working that day.
 Maddy and Olly share a passionate kiss as fireworks go off outside.